seL4/ci-actions/link-check/README.md

 ## Content

 This is a minimal Docker action.
-It mostly uses Docker instead of JavaScript, so it can run of a pre-built `liche` binary.
+It mostly uses Docker instead of JavaScript, so it can run a pre-built `liche` binary.

 ## Arguments